-Discover how animals live secretly in Berlin
+Discover how wild animals live in Berlin

-meeting-point: bus-stop (bus line 100) “Platz der Republik”, 10557 Berlin
+meeting-point: Stop of bus line 100: “Platz der Republik”, 10557 Berlin

-time: 2 hours
+time: two hours

-costs: 120 € incl. of VAT
+costs: 120 € including VAT

 The tour can be booked individually.
 We`re looking forward to your request.